maxsupermanhd/FactoCord-3.0/INSTALL.md

 Then in text editor you must set:
 1. Your Discord token for the bot (DiscordToken)
-2. Id of factorio channel for chatting (FactorioChannelID)
+2. ID of factorio channel for chatting (FactorioChannelID)
 3. Launching parameters (flags to factorio executable) (LaunchParameters)
 4. Executable path (Executable)
 5. Admin IDs (for commands) (AdminIDs)
-6. Mod list .json file location (include filename) (ModListLocation)
+6. Mod list .json file location (including the filename) (ModListLocation)

 # Step 3